-Where staff take school computer/digital equipment / or records in paper form off the school site they do so with the view that they abide by the 'Staff ICT and Electronic Devices' policy and the 'Data and e-Security Data Breach Prevention and Management Plan.
+Where staff take school computer/digital equipment / or records in paper form off the school site they do so with the view that they abide by the staff Working from Home and Overtime Policy.

-Staff are reminded that information, both in paper or electric form, is sensitive and protected under data protection and GDPR and should be safe and securely stored off the premises and during transportation.
-'Data Protection GDPR' policy.
+Staff are reminded that information, both in paper or electric form, is sensitive and protected under data protection and GDPR and should be safe and securely stored off the premises and during transportation as detailed in the Data Protection GDPR Policy.